mpsamurai/voice/README.md

 Note:

 1. Julius should be able to recognize the words.
-2. your_command.sh must exists in commands directory.
+2. your_command.sh must exist in commands directory.